miso-lims/runscanner/docs/illuminasetup.md

----
-layout: default
-title: "Illumina Setup"
-order: 2
-categories: ["User Manual"]
----

 To use the Illumina support in Run Scanner, the additional package _runscanner-illumina_ must be built.

 You will need a copy of [jsoncpp](https://github.com/open-source-parsers/jsoncpp) and an AutoTools-capable build environment with libstdc++ 5 or later.
 On Debian/Ubuntu: